priyanka-777/social-media-application/Documentation.md

 <br>

 ## Technologies used

 - NodeJs
-   - ``` Nodejs is an open-source,cross platform,backend javascript runtime environment that runs on v8 engine and exicutes js code outside a web browser.```
+   - ```Nodejs is an open-source,cross platform,backend javascript runtime environment that runs on v8 engine and exicutes js code outside a web browser.For adding server side part we use Nodejs.
+Like connecting to database and posting the data,getting the data ,for deleting the data or adding the data.It has High performance for real-time applications```

 - Reactjs
-    - ```React is a declarative,efficeint,and flexible javascript library for building user interfaces.it lets you compose complex UI's from small and isolated pieces of called components.```
+    - ```React is a declarative,efficeint,and flexible javascript library for building user interfaces.it lets you compose complex UI's from small and isolated pieces of called components.For adding client side pages to view like home page ,profile page etc.We can work with different routes easily.By seeing frontend page we can add or delete the posts easily.```

 - MongoDB
-    - ```Mongodb is a non-relatinal document database that provides support for jSON-like storage.The mongodb database has a flexible data model that enables you to store unstructured data.```
+    - ```Mongodb is a non-relatinal document database that provides support for jSON-like storage.The mongodb database has a flexible data model that enables you to store unstructured data.We use database to store all the data like posts,description,profile data etc.```
 <br>

 ### Users Schema